undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 * activity, vibration-spin, electrical-spin, and finish detector state;
 * electrical rolling medians, observed coverage, and source freshness;
 * electrical candidate state and timestamp;
+* heating context (`unknown`, `not_seen`, or `detected`), heating-active state, heating observation coverage, and detection timestamp when available;
+* the effective heating-aware spin timing gate and any reason that spin confirmation is currently blocked;
 * final-spin confirmation path and supporting evidence when available;
 * configured algorithm parameters;
 * laundry tracking state and `last_unloaded_at`;